telerik/kendo-ui-core/docs/api/javascript/data/datasource.md

 It is possible to prevent the remote request.
 To achieve this, execute `e.preventDefault()` in the handler function.

+> This event can be prevented only for `read` requests.

 #### Event Data

 ##### e.sender `kendo.data.DataSource`